yjin07/kernelizedDA/README.md

-# Kernelized Discriminant Analysis for Multivariate Categorical Response Regression
+# Kernelized Discriminant Analysis for Joint Modeling of Multivariate Categorical Response

-This repository provides the simulation code for the paper titled *Kernelized Discriminant Analysis for Multivariate Categorical Response Regression*.
+This repository provides the simulation code for the paper titled *Kernelized Discriminant Analysis for Joint Modeling of Multivariate Categorical Response*.

 ## Running the Simulation